alkiranet/terraform-provider-alkira/docs/resources/connector_aws_vpc.md

 ```

 To create a connector and adjust the routing to use the default
 route.
-There could be multiple vpc_route_table sections for additional
+Multiple `vpc_route_table` blocks can be used for additional
 route tables:

 ```terraform